• Skip to main content

 These retellings contain more explicit violence than middle grade choices.
 I recommend them for teens ages 14 and up.

 Set in 5th century Britain, Reeve's retelling centers on Gwyna, a child rescued by Myrddin during an attack on her village.
 Myrddin protects her by disguising as the Lady of the Lake.
-There is little romance and knightly chivalry in this tale, just a compelling, THRILLING story.
+There is little romance and knightly chivalry in this tale, and its a compelling, THRILLING story.

-Here's an intense science fiction version in which Ari, a refugee from space, crash-lands on Earth, and pulls Excalibur out of a tree, calling up both Morgana and Merlin.
-She discovers that the original Arthur has somehow been doomed to repeat his story over and over.
-In order to break the curse, she must also overthrow the tyrannical Mercer corporation.
+In this intense science fiction version, Ari, a refugee from space, crash-lands on Earth, and pulls Excalibur out of a tree, calling up both Morgana and Merlin.
+Ari discovers that the original Arthur has somehow been doomed to repeat his story over and over.
+In order to break the curse, Ari must also overthrow the tyrannical Mercer corporation.
 Complicated but exhilarating.

 « Going to Boston Dice Game: High Stakes Family Fun